Jess VanderWier

 Remember how I said parents usually feel like they only have two options (lay with their kids to sleep or ignore them)?
 Now, it’s time for me to share Option 3 with you.

-Here are a few examples of how you could do this:
+Here are a few examples of how you could do this for younger kids:

 - Draw a heart on your hand and your child’s hand to show how you are connected even when apart.